 - Copy of the passport ID page.
 This is the page that shows your name, photo and expiration date.

 - SEVIS immigration record.
 This is not a document, but your electronic immigration record.
 Talk to the immigration advisor at the school that holds your SEVIS record about the transfer out process.

 Pick up and sign your Transfer Complete I-20 from the UT Dallas ISSO no later than the Census Day of your admission term at UT Dallas.

 I am going to finish my degree in less time than listed on my I-20.
 Can you issue an I-20 with a shorter program length?

 The Department of Homeland Security requires UT Dallas to establish a program length for the I-20s that the ISSO issues.
 The program length is established by the academic department office.
 Your I-20 reflects the program length established by the department.

 Please note that students at UT Dallas are able to pace their own program completion.
 The program length is an average.
 Some students may finish a program in less time, while others may take longer.
 Please contact your academic department directly for more information about the established length of your program.

 The name of my major on my I-20 is different.
 How can I change it?

-The USCIS asked all institutions to use a standard code for all programs.
-The name of the program as it appears on the I-20 is the name provided by the USCIS, and the code for that program is equivalent to the code UT Dallas uses to identify your current program name.
+USCIS asks all institutions to use a standard code for all programs.
+The name of the program as it appears on the I-20 is the name provided by USCIS, and the code for that program is equivalent to the code UT Dallas uses to identify your current program name.